conversationai/perspectiveapi/api_reference.md

 suggested score.
 You can use this method if you disagree with a score and would like to improve the model.
 All submissions to `SuggestCommentScore` are stored and used to improve the API and related services.
-This method should **not** be used for private data (i.e. for data that is not accessible publicly), or if the data submitted contains content written by someone under 13 years old.
+This method should **not** be used for private data (i.e., for data that is not accessible publicly), or if the data submitted contains content written by someone under 13 years old.

 > **POST** https://commentanalyzer.googleapis.com/v1alpha1/comments:suggestscore